 These activities may include some or all of the following:

-- Working co-operatively in small groups to play a game, listen to a story, or to complete a group art or craft experience.
+- Working cooperatively in small groups to play a game, listen to a story, or complete a group art or craft experience

-- Participating in language group activities either in small groups, and also in large groups that may be more reflective of the environment they will encounter in their first year of kindergarten.
+- Participating in language group activities either in small groups or in large groups that may be more reflective of the environment they will encounter in their first year of kindergarten

 - Participating in excursions to local schools and exploring the different environments.